 a.
 Therefore I will divide Him a portion with the great, and He shall divide the spoil with the strong: The Messiah’s glorious work will be rewarded.
 With the image of dividing the spoil after a victorious battle, we see that the Messiah ultimately triumphs.

 ii.
-“It is a strange fact that I am going to declare, but it is not less true than strange: according to our text the extraordinary glories of Christ, as Savior, have all been earned by his connection with human sin.
-He has gotten his most illustrious splendor, his brightest jewels, his divinest crowns, out of coming into contact with this poor fallen race.”
+“It is a strange fact that I am going to declare, but it is not less true than strange: according to our text the extraordinary glories of Christ, as Saviour, have all been earned by his connection with human sin.
+He has gotten his most illustrious splendour, his brightest jewels, his divinest crowns, out of coming into contact with this poor fallen race.”
 (Spurgeon)

 iv.
 Who does the Messiah divide the spoil with?
 With the strong; those strong in Him.
 We can share in the spoil of Jesus’ victory!
 If children, then heirs; heirs of God and joint heirs with Christ, if indeed we suffer with Him, that we may also be glorified together.
 (Romans 8:17)